 5. What marketing activities do you wish you did (or did more of)?
 Make sure you can explain why.
 It’s perfectly fine to say, “We should be on Twitter” or “We should create a Facebook group,” if you have good reasons behind your proclamations.

 6. Now look at the next four months.
 Take a hard look.
 What you want to do is make adjustments based on what you noted above.
 You want to weed out the activities that you know aren’t working and re-focus on the activities that are yielding good results.

 Remember: avoid making rash judgments.
-If you’re thinking of eliminating an activity for the second half of the year, ask yourself this question first and then drill down: What’s the problem with this particular marketing activity:
+If you’re thinking of eliminating an activity, ask yourself this question first and then drill down: What’s the problem with this particular marketing activity?

 - Is it the execution?

 - Are your metrics faulty (or non-existent)?

 - Is it some other reason?

 If you go through this checklist and feel you’ve done everything right and that it’s not fixable, then it might make sense to eliminate it from the plan, at least for now.
 You can always add it back in at some point, should conditions change.

 If you think the problem isn’t the marketing activity itself, but rather something else, such as the execution, then adjust your marketing plan to address the issue.
 For example, let’s say you’re thinking about eliminating email marketing because your open rate is low and you’re not seeing any direct business coming from the newsletter.
 As you consider the checklist above, you wonder if the problem isn’t email marketing itself but rather if you’re delivering the right message and including the best offers.
 And you’re wondering about the health of your list and the overall design of your newsletter.